General national economic measures

 National measures specific to the music sector or to culture in general

 The music sector can benefit from the above-mentioned general measures.
-There is SOM and IFPI's Covid-akuten – a weekly newsletter and free consultancy for their members regarding governmental support.
+SOM and IFPI provided "Covid-akuten" - a weekly newsletter and free consultancy for their members regarding governmental support.

 On top of this, specific measures have been introduced for the cultural sector:

 -In March 2020, the Department of Culture have announced €500m in support for the culture sector affected by cancelled events and the restrictions for live events. (see official government statement).
 However, many artist driven labels do not meet the criteria to apply.